Zorg33/NerdQAxe_hashrate_benchmark/README.md

 - MUCH FASTER - Finds the best setting within an hour
 - HASHRATE EFFICIENCY CONDITIONS - Must be > 99.5%
 - SOME VALUES ARE OPTIMIZED FOR NerdQAxe++ BUT SHOULD WORK FOR Octa, Eko, etc.
+**- INITIAL PARAMETERS ARE CONFIGURED FOR WELL COOLED MINERS THAT CAN WITHSTAND 150W+.
+AT LEAST AN EXTRA FAN IS NEEDED AT THE BACK.
+YOU MUST LOWER THE WATTAGE AND MAX CLOCK VALUES AT THE BEGINNING OF THE SCRIPT!
+**
 Easiest is to use the best found configuration and maybe add +10mV just to be sure.
 You can test the exact setting with the +10mV if it increases the hashrate efficiency.

 ## Disclaimer